uclahs-cds/tool-create-release/README.md

 # Automations for GitHub Releases

-This pair of reusable workflows manage the complexity of creating and tagging new software releases on GitHub.
+This set of reusable workflows manage the complexity of creating and tagging new software releases on GitHub.

 ## Versioning Standards